Thursday, August 10, 2023

 In the 2000s, Levi Knach played quarterback for Columbia City (Ind.)
 High School and, after that, played the same position for another season and a half at Tri-State University in Angola, Ind.

-But Knach (pronounced kuh-NAHK) might be better known – perhaps even best known – as the Indiana Department of Natural Resources conservation officer whose adoring pictures of him with his K-9 dog, Kenobi, went viral on social media in 2017.
+But Knach (pronounced kuh-NAHK) might be better known – perhaps even best known – as the Indiana Department of Natural Resources conservation officer whose adoring picture of him with his K-9 dog, Kenobi, went viral on social media in 2017.
 (One of the photos, courtesy of the Indiana DNR and used here with the agency's perrmission, appears at right.)

 Those photos of Knach and Kenobi, a black Labrador, can warm the hearts of most animal lovers.